 The induction motor is most vulnerable if the voltage is higher or lower than its rated voltage.
 The performance of the motor depends on the voltage.
 The speed torque characteristics change if the voltage is unbalanced.
-The unbalanced voltage causes an unbalanced stator current, increasing the losses and the net torque.
-In this post, we will discuss the effect of unbalanced voltage on induction motors.
+The unbalanced voltage causes an unbalanced stator current, increasing the losses and the reduction in net torque.

 The balanced current drawn by the induction motor is a crucial criterion for evaluating the efficiency of the induction motor.
 Any deviation in the voltage and current waveform from the perfect sinusoidal voltage or current waveform in magnitude or phase shift is known as voltage or current imbalance.